iamthewall/Camel-smooks-EDI/README.md

-POC-Avianca
+Camel-FilConvert-EDI
 ===========

-EDI to XML and EDI to CSV use cases
+This example that is based on a customer's proof of concept, transform EDI files to XML and CSV.

+Both use cases are published in this repo